pytorch-cgx/pytorch-cgx.github.io/benchmarks.md

 We checked the prices of moving the training to the cloud.
 We compared the low-bandwidth servers on Genesis cloud with 8xRTX3090 gpus and bandwidth overprovisioned servers on AWS with 8 x V100.
-As the benchmark we chose training og BERT on question-answering task
+As the benchmark we chose training of BERT on question-answering task

 | Instance       | Price per hour ($) | Training cost ($) |
 |----------------|--------------------|-------------------|